 The Nikon 1 J5 is impressive in its combination of image-quality, speed and compactness.
 It packs a high number of features in a small form-factor with a relatively easy to operate design.
 The 2.7X crop sensor allows the Nikon 1 system to offer much smaller lenses than nearly all other mirrorless systems, also contributing to keeping total bulk low.

-Nikon J5 Facts
+Nikon J5 Highlights

 Sensor-Size: 13 x 9mm

 |Nikon 1 Mount|

 |60 FPS Drive, 20 Images||Full manual controls, including Manual Focus|